 Today, there are no past photos based on the content of our story.
 Tomorrow, we’ll be back with more photos.

-Our main photo today is from an email I received yesterday from Fitbit that presented me with a “badge,” which is merely a motivation booster, not necessarily of any particular value.
-Since I’m already fairly motivated, such a token holds little value to me, but it does give me a better perspective of how much I’ve walked since we arrived in India at the end of January 2020.
+Today, our main photo is from an email I received yesterday from Fitbit that presented me with a “badge,” which is merely a motivation booster, not necessarily of any particular value.
+Since I’m already reasonably motivated, such a token holds little value to me, but it does give me a better perspective of how much I’ve walked since we arrived in India at the end of January 2020.

 During our one-week train tour on the Maharajas Express, we stopped each day at the equivalent of “ports of call” and walked short distances, never more than 10 or 15 minutes from the train station at the time.
 When we began our private tour at the end of the train journey, we walked, but never more than one or two kilometers each day

-From February 2, when the train tour began until the lockdown began the numbers looked as follows:
+From February 2, when the train tour began until the lockdown started, the numbers looked as follows:

 - 309,404 steps